Raphiiko/OyasumiVR/README.md

 ## Features

 - :wrench: Turning off all trackers and/or controllers with a single click.
-- :zzz: Manage your sleep state in various way with automations:
+- :zzz: Manage your sleep state in various ways with automations:
   - Fall asleep:
     - When a controller or tracker battery percentage falls below a threshold
     - When turning off your controllers